 River Forest is a somewhat small village located in the state of Illinois.
 With a population of 11,199 people and two constituent neighborhoods, River Forest is the 204th largest community in Illinois.
 Much of the housing stock in River Forest was built prior to World War II, making it one of the older and more historic villages in the country.

 River Forest home prices are not only among the most expensive in Illinois, but River Forest real estate also consistently ranks among the most expensive in America.

-River Forest is a decidedly white-collar village, with fully 92.92% of the workforce employed in white-collar jobs, well above the national average.
+River Forest is a decidedly white-collar village, with fully 93.45% of the workforce employed in white-collar jobs, well above the national average.
 Overall, River Forest is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in River Forest who work in management occupations (15.01%), sales jobs (12.39%), and office and administrative support (10.49%).
+There are especially a lot of people living in River Forest who work in management occupations (14.71%), office and administrative support (12.04%), and sales jobs (10.70%).

-River Forest is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, River Forest is a great place for families with children to consider.
+First of all, many other families with children live here, making River Forest a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, River Forest has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, River Forest’s overall crime rate is lower than average for the country.

-River Forest is a somewhat ethnically-diverse village.
+River Forest is a very ethnically-diverse village.
 The people who call River Forest home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of River Forest residents report their race to be White, followed by Asian.
-Important ancestries of people in River Forest include German, English, Italian, and Polish.
+Important ancestries of people in River Forest include German, Italian, English, and Polish.

 The most common language spoken in River Forest is English.
 Other important languages spoken here include Spanish and Chinese.